Provincial and Territorial Energy Profiles – Nunavut

 - There are no crude oil pipelines or crude-by-rail facilities in Nunavut.

-- RPPs, including gasoline, diesel, and jet fuel, are received from neighboring provinces and territories by truck and small vessels.
-RPPs are distributed throughout the territory in the summer, when the roads and waterways are accessible.
+- RPPs, including gasoline, diesel, and jet fuel, are received from neighbouring provinces and territories by truck and small marine vessels.
+RPPs are distributed throughout the territory in the summer when the roads and waterways are accessible.

-- Nunavut’s harsh climate, sparse population, small community sizes, and large distance from refining centres results in costly delivery of products.
+- Nunavut’s harsh climate, sparse population, small community sizes, and large distance from refining centres results in costly product delivery.
 The territorial government’s Petroleum Products Division is responsible for the supply, distribution, and delivery of fuel products using private companies or subcontractors.

 - There are no natural gas pipelines in Nunavut.

 Liquefied Natural Gas (LNG)

 - There are no current or proposed large-scale LNG facilities in Nunavut.